Hello all and welcome to the Wolf Pack!

 I wanted to create a space for others with wolves too.
 For us to share the ups and down and how to navigate life with the often unwanted house guest.

 First of all I am a creative.
 I am constantly making, crafting, writing, gardening and baking.
 These things are deep in my soul and make me happen.
 Because I love with the wolf who take up a lot of my time I have grown to realise that these are the things I thrive on and that make me happy.
 If I live slowly and simply these things are possible.

 I’ve learnt to say that my medical health comes second.
+But at the same time my disability is part of who I am and present every day.
 I have to remember that I am not the wolf but live with a wolf who visits a lot.
 My diagnosis is complex and ongoing but currently stands at: